 The MIRI office is located on the 7th floor of 2030 Addison Street, Berkeley, California.

 From the Downtown Berkeley BART Station, walk north on Shattuck Avenue for one block, then turn west (left) onto Addison Street.
 The entrance to the building is about 100m down on the south side of the street.
 Enter the alleyway to the left of the large “2030” numbers.
 The front door and elevators will be to the right.
 Please bear in mind that the alleyway gate is typically closed between the hours of approximately 7:00pm and 7:00am.

 Upon arriving at the 7th floor, the elevators will open onto a common area that is shared with CFAR.
 Follow posted signs to the MIRI section of the office.

 To get to Berkeley from SFO:

 - BART: Follow signs for BART at the airport’s International Terminal.
 Fare must be purchased from a kiosk.
-Get on a Pittsburg/Bay Point-bound train.
-Timed transfers are provided to Richmond-bound trains at 19th Street/Oakland Station.
+Get on an Antioch-bound train.
+Transfer to Richmond-bound train at either 19th Street/Oakland or MacArthur stations and disembark Richmond-bound train at Downtown Berkeley.
 Travel time is ordinarily about 1 hour.

 - Car: In light traffic, one could drive to Berkeley in about 20-30 minutes, but the Bay Bridge corridor is often congested.
 Anticipate at least 45 minutes at peak traffic times.